-Rostand also makes fun of the time period, depicting some of the historical practices as ridiculous—for example, the slapping-a-glove-in-your-enemy’s-face thing, and dueling.
-One way Rostand pokes fun at the historical conventions is by setting some scenes in places that feel frivolous or fake – like Act I, which is set before a ridiculous play, or Act II, which takes place in Ragueneau’s quaint pastry shop turned entertainment parlor for hungry poets.
+But he also makes fun of the time period, depicting some of the historical practices as ridiculous—for example, the whole slapping-a-glove-in-your-enemy’s-face thing.
+One way Rostand pokes fun at the historical conventions is by setting some scenes in places that feel frivolous or fake, like Act I, which is set before a ridiculous play, or Act II, which takes place in Ragueneau’s quaint pastry shop-turned entertainment parlor for hungry poets.